cern-it-efp/EOSC-Testsuite/README.rst

 4) Through the verification system, the TS is triggered from a service running at CERN.
 In this case results are then pushed to a S3 Bucket at CERN.

-The test set here available is the one used for `EC project Helix Nebula The Science Cloud <https://www.hnscicloud.eu/>`_.
+The test set described below available derives from the tests used in `Helix Nebula The Science Cloud <https://www.hnscicloud.eu/>`_ PCP project funded by the European Commission.

 **This test-suite has been tested on:**